 Wind power is a key element of transforming our electricity system to clean energy and to combatting climate change.
 But it’s future may hinge on the willingness of the wind industry to embrace community ownership.

 How self-sufficient in energy generation could states be if they relied only on their own renewable resources?
 In November 2008, ILSR began to address this question in the first edition of Energy Self-Reliant States.
-That report included a limited set … Read More
+That report included a limited set of resources – on-shore wind and rooftop solar photovoltaic (PV) – and also examined the potential … Read More

 Decentralized renewable energy doesn’t top the climate and energy agenda in Europe or the United States, but for very different reasons.
 In Europe, there has already been substantial development of decentralized renewable energy, and policy makers have moved on to discussions of 100% renewable energy.
 In the United States, by contrast, well-heeled interest groups tend to dominate renewable energy discourse, and American energy policy reflects their paradigm of centralized generation dependent on high-voltage transmission lines.